-If the committee determines a candidate should be disqualified, the candidate may request reconsideration within twenty-four hours of receiving notice.
-The candidate seeking such reconsideration should submit a request in writing to the Office of the Assemblies.
+If the committee determines a candidate should be disqualified, the candidate may request reconsideration within twenty-four hours of receiving the Preliminary Report.
+To be reconsidered, the candidate seeking such reconsideration must submit a request in writing to the Office of the Assemblies via email to assembly@cornell.edu.
 The statement should address the specific findings in the preliminary report to be reconsidered.
-The committee will convene promptly in response to such a request.